amitjohney/sylvatest/charts/sylva-units/README.md

 * install Flux resources for the management of Flux itself (to allow managing Flux itself via GitOps)
 * install CAPI and the desired providers (and their dependencies)
-* Flux definitions for any other component to deploy on the management cluster (Rancher, security tools, monitoring tools, etc.)
+* Flux definitions for any other unit to deploy on the management cluster (Rancher, security tools, monitoring tools, etc.)

 When a "pivot" setup is wanted, where the management cluster manages its own ClusterAPI lifecycle with GitOps, the following additional actions are done:

-* the installation of the chart on the bootstrap cluster triggers a pivot operation once CAPI components are installed on the management cluster
+* the installation of the chart on the bootstrap cluster triggers a pivot operation once CAPI units are installed on the management cluster
 * the installation of the chart on the management cluster install Flux resources for the ClusterAPI definitions describing itself